Chloe-ko/fastapi-paseto-auth/docs/configuration/general.md

     Defaults to `None`

 `authpaseto_purpose`
-:   Which purpose to use for the tokens. <a href="https://pyjwt.readthedocs.io/en/latest/algorithms.html" class="external-link" target="_blank">See here</a>
+:   Which purpose to use for the tokens.
+Options are `public` for asymmetric, `local` for symmetric.
-    for the options.
 Defaults to `local`

 `authpaseto_decode_leeway`
 :   Define the leeway part of the expiration time definition, which means you can validate an expiration
     time which is in the past but not very far.
 Defaults to `0`

 `authpaseto_encode_issuer`
-:   Define the issuer to set the issuer in JWT claims, only access token have issuer claim.
+:   Define the issuer to set the issuer in PASETO claims, only access token have issuer claim.
 Defaults to `None`

 `authpaseto_decode_issuer`
-:   Define the issuer to check the issuer in JWT claims, only access token have issuer claim.
+:   Define the issuer to check the issuer in PASETO claims, only access token have issuer claim.
 Defaults to `None`

 `authpaseto_decode_audience`
-:   The audience or list of audiences you expect in a JWT when decoding it.
+:   The audience or list of audiences you expect in a PASETO when decoding it.
 Defaults to `None`

 `authpaseto_access_token_expires`
 :   How long an access token should live before it expires.
 This takes value `integer` *(seconds)* or